GuitarML/TS-M1N3/README.md

 7. With your completed LV2 plugin package, follow the instructions on the MOD-SDK wiki for creating an html gui for use in the virtual pedalboard.
 [MOD-SDK wiki](https://wiki.moddevices.com/wiki/MOD_SDK)

 8. After the html gui files have been created for your LV2, deploy the finalized LV2 to your device.
-If you have an official MOD device, you can deploy using the MOD-SDK (MOD-SDK deploy does not work for MODEP/PatchboxOS).<br>
+(MOD-SDK deploy does not work for MODEP/PatchboxOS).<br>
 This procedure can be done for modep devices such as the Pi-Stomp (patchbox OS):<br>
     A. Turn on your device.<br>
     B. Run these steps (or similar) to get your lv2 package to your device at the proper location.<br>